21 assigned vacancy

 You’ll find out about film production and distribution mechanisms, and ultimately you’ll never stop writing, filming, organising sets, and looking for new stories, ideas and faces for your next project.

 What you’ll be able to do by the time you leave

 - you’ll know how to write a script, present your project to producers, and persuade them to invest in your idea;

 - you’ll know your way around a set, and you’ll have experience in practically every role involved on a film set;

 - you’ll know all the ins and outs of making a film, from the initial subject’s conception, through the various stages of script writing, set management and production budget, to staging, post-production and distribution to cinemas;

 - you’ll have a portfolio of work you’ve done (short films, teasers, etc.) and you’ll have at least one major project under development (a screenplay for a feature film or documentary, for example).

-The Master of Biennio (two school years) 2016-2018 is Nicola Giuliano, a film producer and the founder of Indigo Film.
-He has produced all of the films by Sorrentino.
+The Master of Biennio (two school years) 2016-2018 was Nicola Giuliano, a film producer and the founder of Indigo Film.
+He has produced all of the movies directed by Paolo Sorrentino.

-Here’s a list of people who dropped by College Cinema during the last years: Domenico Procacci, Andrew Speller, Dylan Stone, Alina Marazzi, Suzy Gillett, Luke Schiller, Stefania Marangoni, Andrea Jublin, Andrea Tomaselli, Daniele Segre, Gigi Roccati, Marco Ponti, Giovanni Arcangeli, Bruno Fornara, Lucian Georgescu, Paolo Virzì, Ferzan Ozpetek, Giorgio Diritti.
+Here’s a list of people who dropped by College Cinema during the last years: Sergio Castellitto and Margaret Mazzantini, Nanni Moretti, Domenico Procacci, Antonio Piazza and Fabio Grassadonia, Andrew Speller, Dylan Stone, Alina Marazzi, Suzy Gillett, Luke Schiller, Stefania Marangoni, Andrea Jublin, Andrea Tomaselli, Daniele Segre, Gigi Roccati, Marco Ponti, Giovanni Arcangeli, Bruno Fornara, Lucian Georgescu, Paolo Virzì, Ferzan Ozpetek, Giorgio Diritti.